swup/docs/docs/options/options.md

 };
 ```

-## Ignoring links
+## ignoreLink

 Allows ignoring specific links through a callback.
 By default, all
-links to other domains and all links with the `data-no-swup` attribute are
+links to other domains and all links with the `data-no-swup` attribute are being ignored.
-ignored.

 ```javascript
 const options = {